Mine-Mines | Commonly Confused Words

 etymology

-• "Mines" is simply the plural form of "mine" when referring to multiple excavation sites.
+• Mines is the plural form of mine when referring to multiple locations where minerals are extracted or to refer to multiple explosive devices.

 © 2025 Lithium Lab Pte Ltd